 Susan at home on her small horse farm with her Akita, "Miko."

 Homepage photos: Susan riding her Spanish Horse, Bonito.

 The An American Citizen illustration on her "work" page is the photo of her uncle and grandmother, Joseph and Mary Abel, taken from their passport.

-Susan's Equine Art is for sale at most book events.
+Susan's Equine Art & Merchandise is for sale at festivals she attends.